canonical/launchpad-manual/docs/user/how-to/launchpad-web-signing.rst

 The consumer key identifies your application and should be hard-coded in your code.
 Every user of your application sends the same consumer key.
-We recommend using the name of your program, without a version number (otherwise users get new application keys for every release).
+We recommend using the name of your program without a version number (otherwise users get new application keys for every release).
 This example uses ``just testing``.

 Step 1: Get a request token